WillMoss11/Java-Sprint1/README.md

 2. **Compile the Application**:

    - Navigate to the project directory.
-   - Compile the `Demo.java` file along with other classes:
+   - Compile files along with other classes:
      ```bash
      javac -d bin src/library/*.java
      ```